shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/getting_started.md

 Want to learn more about the isolation features?
 See [About the Isolation Feature Set](./about.md) for more details about what is in store for you.

-To have start a discussion about the isolation features with our experts or to get the on-boarding process started, please open a ticket on [Shotgun Support](https://support.shotgunsoftware.com/hc/en-us/requests/new).
+To get the onboarding process started, go to [Onboarding Process](./onboarding.md).

+To start the setup for any of the Isolation features, go to the [Setup section](../setup/setup.md)

 ## In This Section
 <!-- When updating this, also update tier1.md -->